Customizing the dashboard (home page)

 Note

-Alternatively, you can create a layout block for the dashboard as follows: select the Dashboard page node, go to the Dashboard tab, select Create, and then select Layout block from the drop-down list.
+Alternatively, you can create a layout block for the home page as follows: select the Dashboard page node, go to the Dashboard tab, select Create, and then select Layout block from the drop-down list.

-4. On the header, enter the layout block name that will be used to identify it in CMS.
+4. On the header, enter the layout block name that will be used to identify it in the backoffice.

 5. On the General tab, fill in general settings as follows:

-10. Content-from page - Specifies the portal page that will be displayed instead of the created page.
-The path on the address bar will be that of the original page.
-Use this setting only if you want to redirect the member to another existing portal page.
+7. Content-from page - Specifies the page the content of which will be displayed instead of the content of this page when this page is opened via a direct link.
+The URL in the address bar will remain that of the original page.
 For layout blocks, this setting is not mandatory.

-11. Redirect-to page - Specifies the portal page that will be displayed instead of the created page.
-The path on the address bar will be that of the target page.
-Use this setting only if you want to redirect the member to another existing portal page.
+8. Redirect-to page - Specifies the page that will be displayed instead of this page when this page is opened via a direct link.
+The URL in the address bar will be that of the target page.
 For layout blocks, this setting is not mandatory.

 6. On the Layout settings tab, fill in layout settings as follows: